grafana/developer-advocacy/projects/Grafana Office Hours/GOH 27 - Loki For Beginners with Ed Welch.md

 	- How does it compare to other query languages?
 	- What are some common queries you can run in Loki?
 - What is Loki NOT good at?
+	- Finding small bits of information over a huge dataset (though bloom filters are going to help with this)
 	- Columnar queries - what does that mean?
 		- Loki is row-oriented: it receives data in rows (strings), in files, and stores them on disk.
 Columnar database: define schema and then fill out the column with specific data.
 The key-value pairs become columns.
 Where this matters is in the read path, when it's queried.
 If you wanted to sum up all values in Column A, Loki would have to read the entire row - it's not efficient at this.
 Loki stores rows physically together.
 Columnar databases store columns together.
 		- Prometheus is more of a columnar store (but Ed doesn't feel comfortable saying this)-- this is better for metrics in general.
 Metrics can be thought of as an index for logs.
 You can use recording rules for Loki where you store metrics to Mimir or Prometheus.
 Metrics also normalise data over time -- they're way more consistent over time.
 "Logs are the only true observability signal."
 Metrics are a good way to narrow down logs.
 Next step would be instrumenting for metrics specifically.